eprbell/rp2/README.md

 * `pip install rp2`

 ## Running
-Before running RP2 two files must be prepared by the user:
+Before running RP2, the user must prepare two files:
 * an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/), Microsoft Excel and many other spreadsheet applications);
 * a JSON config file, describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.